 Honestly, without the support of some of the virtual connections, that became friends in real life, I wouldn’t have finished my PhD.
-I am glad of all the things I created, including a network of 20000 women in science that feel like they are no longer alone navigating the struggle of being a woman in a male-dominated field.
-Since a young age, we’ve been taught to be nice, to please people, to accommodate the needs of others first.
-No one has ever shown us that we can be leaders, have successful careers and don’t depend financially and emotionally from men!
+I am glad of all the things I created, including a network of 20000 women in science that feel like they are no longer alone in navigating the struggle of being a woman in a male-dominated field.
+From a young age, we’ve been taught to be nice, to please people, and to accommodate the needs of others first.
+No one has ever shown us that we can be leaders, have successful careers and don’t depend financially and emotionally on men!

 I started my brand from scratch, I had no idea of reaches, impressions, marketing, hashtags, video or photo editing.
 I just learned everything on YouTube and by reading books.
 Of course, there are many tricks to maximise your visibility, optimise SEO, have stunning graphics and create your own esthetic.
-But every successful brand owner will tell you that the difference of running just a blog or any other social media platform and having a successful and influential page is having a strong voice and taking ownership of your own opinions.
+But every successful brand owner will tell you that the difference between running just a blog or any other social media platform and having a successful and influential page is having a strong voice and taking ownership of your own opinions.

 The hardest part wasn’t creating a brand, it was being consistently on top of the game!